ixocreate/admin-frontend/README.md

 **Note:** make sure the updated library version is compatible with the current Admin API version that is used in your project.

-For change requests and/or bug fixes for ngx-admin please refer to the according [ngx-admin package project](https://github.com/kiwi-suite/ngx-admin/issues).
+For change requests and/or bug fixes for ngx-admin please refer to the [ngx-admin package](https://github.com/kiwi-suite/ngx-admin/issues).

 ### Code scaffolding